X-ray showing the human skeleton.

 - Joint - a site where two or more bones or other skeletal components are joined together.

 The axial skeleton includes bones that run along the medial sagittal plane of the body.
 Imagine a vertical plane that runs through your body from front to back and divides the body into equal right and left regions.
 This is the medial sagittal plane.
 The axial skeleton forms a central axis that includes bones of the skull, hyoid, vertebral column, and thoracic cage.
 The axial skeleton protects numerous vital organs and soft tissues of the body.
-The skull provides protection for the brain, the vertebral column protects the spinal cord, and the thoracic cage protects the heart and lungs.
+The skull provides protection for the brain

 - Skull - includes bones of the cranium, face, and ears (auditory ossicles).